 Mix it in and heat over medium heat until it is hot.
 Break up any chunks you may find.

-Add the bite-sized tofu pieces, oil, and seasonings to a pan and mix everything together.
+While the rice cooks, add the bite-sized tofu pieces, oil, and seasonings to a pan and mix everything.

 Cook over medium heat for 10-15 minutes, or until it is to your desired texture.